Table of Contents

 In the information age, teachers are no longer what they used to be.
-We are now facilitators and innovators of learning through online modular learning as the information age changed the way people acquire information.
+We are now facilitators and innovators of learning through online modular learning as the information age changed the way people gain information.

 We must undo the belief that we are the authorities of knowledge.
 Digital technology has shaped how we live, learn, and navigate this increasingly automated world.

 Kudos to all teachers!
 Let’s rock the world of online modular learning.

 © P. A. Regoniel 22 June 2021